+NEW YORK ( TheStreet ) -- Gold prices tracked the euro lower Wednesday as the market was jittery waiting for a Greece debt deal.
 Gold for April delivery closed down $17.10 at $1,731.10 an ounce at the Comex division of the New York Mercantile Exchange.
 The gold price has traded as high as $1,754.80 and as low as $1,729.10 an ounce while the spot price was shedding $14.80, according to Kitco's gold index.
 Silver prices closed 49 cents lower at $33.70 an ounce while the U.S. dollar index was slightly higher at $78.58.